Our schools should be fully funded.

 But we demand:

-- ✅ Advocacy for emergency relief or transitional state aid
+- Advocacy for relief or transitional state aid

-- ✅ A public commitment to reforming or replacing the S2 law
+- A public commitment to reforming or replacing the S2 formula

-- ✅ Full state-level support for federally mandated services like special education
+- Full state-level support for mandated services like special education

 Join Us